Port of Mobile Maritime Lawyers

 If you were injured while working at the Port of Mobile as a longshoreman or dock worker, or while on a vessel traveling through, Arnold & Itkin is here to help.
 You may be eligible to seek financial compensation from your employer or other negligent parties involved.
-The offshore injury lawyers are our firm have the skill and expertise to pursue a favorable outcome on your behalf.
-We carefully review your case and help you determine your options.
+The offshore injury lawyers at our firm have the trial experience and vast resources to pursue a favorable outcome on your behalf.
+We can carefully review your case and help you determine your options.

-Over the years, the legal team at our law firm has handled all types of maritime clients and proudly offers representation to injury victims throughout the Mobile Bay area.
-We have a unique focus on represented injured seaman under the Jones Act, helping them and their families move forward after serious accidents.
+Over the years, our firm has handled all types of maritime cases and proudly offers representation to injury victims throughout the Mobile Bay area.
+Our Alabama maritime attorneys have a unique focus on representing injured seamen under the Jones Act, helping them and their families move forward after serious accidents.

-Dedicated in 1928, the Port of Mobile is one of the oldest, largest ports in Alabama, boasting four million square feet of warehouses and open yards.
-The highly trafficked location deals with millions of tons of goods per year, coal, lumber, iron, steel, importing/exporting containers, and chemicals.
+Dedicated in 1928, the Port of Mobile is the largest and one of the oldest ports in Alabama, boasting four million square feet of warehouses and open yards.
+This highly trafficked location deals with millions of tons of goods per year, coal, lumber, iron, steel, importing/exporting containers, and chemicals.
 While extremely productive, the port can also play host to numerous accidents.
-Resulting lawsuits are often taken up against large companies who are backed by a team of skilled lawyers.
-In these unfortunate and often catastrophic situations, it is essential to find a trustworthy Alabama maritime attorney who can aggressively pursue just compensation for you and your loved ones.
+The resulting lawsuits are often taken up against large companies that are backed by a team of skilled lawyers.
+In these unfortunate and often catastrophic situations, it is essential to find a trustworthy Port of Mobile maritime attorney who can aggressively pursue just compensation for you and your loved ones.

 Large ports are often the sites of unfortunate accidents, and the Port of Mobile is no exception.
-A string of accidents in 2013 included a fatality that resulted from a steel railroad track falling from a crane and striking a worker.
+In 2013, there were several such serious accidents.
+This included a fatality that resulted from a steel railroad track falling from a crane and striking a worker.
 Another incident involved the death of a man working in a guard shack that was blown into the Mobile River by strong winds.
-One accident resulted from a barge explosion that didn’t fatally wound anyone, but seriously injured three workers.
-Though companies with bad safety records do not generally last long at the port, the mass quantities of imports and exports combined with the dangerous materials being handled make for a high-risk environment.
+A barge explosion seriously injured three other workers.

 Offshore accidents do not follow the same protocol as land-based accidents, which is why a skilled advocate is often necessary.
-Fortunately, Arnold & Itkin has a team of Alabama maritime lawyers dedicated to fight for your rights.
-We are not afraid to take on the big companies so often involved in these incidents and have a record of success in dealing with maritime injuries.
-You can rest assured that our maritime attorneys at Arnold & Itkin have your best interests in mind and are equipped to pursue compensation for any Port of Mobile incidents.
+Fortunately, Arnold & Itkin has a team of Alabama maritime lawyers dedicated to fighting for your rights.
+We are not afraid to take on the big companies that are so often involved in these incidents, and we have a record of success in dealing with maritime injuries.
+You can rest assured that our team has your best interests in mind and is equipped to pursue compensation for any Port of Mobile incidents.

-Named in The Best Lawyers in America® for Admiralty and Maritime Law, it is no wonder that one third of the crew members in the Deepwater Horizon Explosion chose us to represent them and their families in the resulting lawsuits—with great success.
+In fact, one-third of the crew members in the Deepwater Horizon explosion chose us to represent them and their families in the resulting lawsuits—with great success.
 We are passionate about recovering compensation for injured workers.

 What makes our team unique compared to other offshore firms?

-We’ve recovered billions of dollars in verdicts and settlements.
+- We’ve recovered more than $20 billion in verdicts and settlements.

-We’ve gone up against some of the biggest companies, insurance providers—and won.
+- We’ve gone up against the biggest companies and insurance providers—and won.